prembioinfo/Team-Doudna/README.md

 + Update your slack workspace tag to [0] and put in your biostack
 +  Go to your profile and update your status.
 Also under "Edit profile" in "What I do" row put your biostack
  * note there are 8 biostacks that define your area of specialization:
-    * genomics
+    * Genomics
     * Drug development
-    * vaccine informatics
+    * Vaccine informatics
-    * medicinal chemistry
+    * Medicinal chemistry
-    * cheminformatics
+    * Cheminformatics
-    * data analytics
+    * Data analytics
-    * software development
+    * Software development
-    * science communication
+    * Science communication

 +  Individuals should write a script (using any language) that prints your name, your email, your slack ID (with @) , your biostack, Twitter ID and Hamming distance(Between Slack ID and Twitter ID)
   * Note that we have to have at least 7 different languages.
 IMPORTANT: Inform the version of the program.
 Follow below to find yours: